Something (Beatles song): Harrison solo demo

 Following the Beatles' brief efforts with "Something" on 28 January, Harrison talked with Lennon and Yoko Ono about recording a solo album of his unused songs, since he had already stockpiled enough compositions "for the next ten years", given his usual allocation of two tracks per album, and to "preserve this, the Beatle bit, more".
 Lennon offered his support for the idea, similarly keen that his and Ono's recording projects outside the Beatles could continue without jeopardising the band's future.
-On 25 February 1969 – his 26th birthday – Harrison entered Abbey Road Studios and taped solo demos of "Something", "Old Brown Shoe" and "All Things Must Pass", the last two of which had also been rejected recently by Lennon and McCartney.
+On 25 February 1969 – Harrison's 26th birthday – he entered Abbey Road Studios and taped solo demos of "Something", "Old Brown Shoe" and "All Things Must Pass", the last two of which had also been rejected recently by Lennon and McCartney.

-With Ken Scott serving as his engineer, he recorded a live take of "Something", featuring electric guitar and vocal.
+With Ken Scott serving as engineer, Harrison recorded a live take of "Something", featuring electric guitar and vocal.
 By this point, Harrison had completed the lyrics, although he included an extra verse, sung to a counter-melody, over the section that would comprise his guitar solo on the Beatles' subsequent official recording.
-This demo version of "Something" remained unreleased until its inclusion on the Beatles' outtake collection Anthology 3 in 1996.
+This demo version of "Something" remained unreleased until its inclusion on the Beatles Anthology 3 in 1996.
 (Note: The Anthology 3 track omits a piano overdub that was present on the acetate from Harrison's birthday session.)